Click 3D map to enlarge, click again to zoom

 Elsdon Camp to Porirua Station: 40 mins, 3 km

-• Camp Elsdon 18 Raiha St, Elsdon, Porirua, 04 237 8987, camp_elsdon@xtra.co.nz.
+- Camp Elsdon – 18 Raiha St, Elsdon, Porirua, 04 237 8987, camp_elsdon@xtra.co.nz.
 This is oriented towards groups but casual visitors are also welcome.
-The cabins are cheap ($28/person), and there is a lodge that you can stay in if it isn’t full with a group ($28/bed, sleeping bag required).
-Tent sites also, $18 per person.
-Prices Oct 2022.
+The cabins are cheap ($35) and sleep 2–7 people, and there is a lodge that you can stay in if it isn’t full with a group.
+Sleeping bags required.
+Tent sites also, $30.
+Prices Sept 2025.

-• There are three large supermarkets in Porirua.
-New World is about 150m north of the station, Countdown 200m further north again, and Pak’nSave 200m more again.
+- There are three large supermarkets in Porirua.
+New World is about 150m north of the station, Woolworths 200m further north again, and Pak’nSave 200m more again.

 3. Porirua to Paekākāriki: 6 hrs, 23.5 km (maps 83, 82)